TheresaLui/SelfHelpContent_v2/articles/microsoft.network/application-gateway-configure-end-to-end-ssl.md

  To achieve end-to-end SSL encryption in Application Gateway, follow these steps:<br>
 - Make sure your listener uses HTTPS protocol
 - Upload your SSL certificate in the listener in .pfx format or reference it from your Key Vault
-- Make sure the protocol in HTTP settings is **HTTPS**.
+- Make sure the protocol in HTTP settings is **HTTPS**
-- For back-end authentication: <br.
+- For back-end authentication:
-   - For v1 SKU (Standard/WAF), upload the public key of your back-end server certificate in .cer format so that Application Gateway identifies that as a valid back-end server.
-If the back-end server is a trusted Azure service like Web Apps, you don't need to upload any certificate, simply choose the **Use for App Service option**.<br>
+   - For v1 SKU (Standard/WAF), upload the public key of your back-end server certificate in .cer format so that Application Gateway identifies it as a valid back-end server.
+If the back-end server is a trusted Azure service, like Web Apps, no certificate upload is required.
+Instead, select **Use for App Service**.<br>
    - For v2 SKU, upload the root certificate of the back-end server certificate in .cer format.
 If the certificate is signed by a well-known CA, you don't have to upload the root certificate.

 - Make sure the hostname entered in your HTTP settings or custom health probe matches the CN of your back-end server certificate.